top of page

 THE UPSWING

 In 2019, we were still trying to get answers and heal.
 My son was sent for genetic testing at the University of Minnesota's specialized genetic clinic.
 Looking for genetic coding on autism, eating disorders, speech delays, and growth hormone deficiency.
-A total cellular DNA was extracted for a multitude of things, I had to go in for a comparison on one.
+A total cellular DNA was extracted for many things, and I had to go in for comparison on one test.
 Nothing came up on any testing.
 Nothing he struggles with is genetic.
 A lie I had been told for years.

 SPECIAL NEEDS SPECIFIC

 My son tried a lot of different activities.
 He loved Legos, Matchbox cars, puzzles, and coloring or drawing.
 He hated his feet on the grass but loved playing in the sand.
 He loves to swim but would always get an ear infection.
 He tried t-ball, flag football, basketball, karate, football, and softball.
-Sometimes he was more interested in chasing butterflies or pulling the grass but over time he found he really liked softball.
+Sometimes, he was more interested in chasing butterflies or pulling the grass, but he found he really liked softball.
 It was the coaches that made the difference.
 To this day, he still plays softball and loves it.
 He joined Special Olympics a few years ago and has played poly hockey, basketball, flag football, and softball.
-Having social interactions, working together, and communicating are super important life skills.
-There was fights, meltdown, tears, and happy times.
+Social interactions, working together, and communicating are important life skills.
+There were fights, meltdowns, tears, and happy times.
 He also participated in our local fire explorer program, which was amazing for accountability, skills, problem-solving, safety, and personal growth.
 Activities are necessary for growth and building grit and tolerance.

 In public school, he didn't have any behavioral issues.
 He had an IEP with accommodations.
 I learned to take his evaluations and look for words that signified a need.
-I made a chart and the accommodations were written based on the needs.
-Writing in a bunch of accomodations does not do them any favors.
-Homework would still take literally hours.
+I made a chart, and the accommodations were written based on his needs.
+Unpopular opinion: Writing in many accommodations does not do them any favors.
+Homework would take literally hours.
 It was exhausting some nights.
-The things that are supposed to be taught in school are to help them as they get into their adult self.
-If you can homeschool, that would be my recommendation, public school was not beneficial for my son as far as adult living and learning skills.
+The things that should be taught in school are to help them as they get into adulthood.
+If you can homeschool, that would be my recommendation; public school was not beneficial for my son regarding adult living and learning skills.

 Driving.
 This is a milestone that 16-year-olds can't wait for.
 If your child is not ready to drive, that's ok.
 Let them do it in their own timeframe.
 Pushing them to drive could have dire consequences if they are not ready.
 In Minnesota, Allina Courage Kinney Rehabilitation Institute has a driving assessment and training for people with cognitive, physical, visual, or other disabilities.
-My son did this program after he failed the first attempt on the driving test.
-He did complete the in-school driving program but the Allina program was so much better for him individually.
+My son did this program after failing the first attempt at the driving test.
+He completed the in-school driving program, but the Allina program was much better for him individually.
 He now has his driver's license.

 With an IEP, you graduate on an IEP.
 Transition school was an important step after graduation.
-Job coaches and county services enter at this point (if they didn't already quality based on income).
+Job coaches, county services, and waivers are now available (if they didn't already qualify based on income).
 The school encouraged the application for social security.
-This topic is way too long for one paragraph.
-In a nutshell, it is super confusing with lots of rules.
-Each agency has different rules.
-If you go down this road, keep track of who you need to report to for what service.
+This topic is way too long, confusing, and complicated for one paragraph.
+Each agency has different rules and different people with whom you deal.
+The turnover rate of employees is very high.
+Sometimes, two different people from the same office will tell you two different things.
+If you go down this road, a good record-keeping system is necessary.

 LEARNING IS NEVER FINISHED